MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 `Client.py` uses the `requests` module to craft an HTTP GET request with the input command base64 encoded in the cookie header.
 It parses the response for the `Set-Cookie` header and outputs the decoded results to the terminal. `Client.py` uses the `cmd` module to provide a command interpreter then uses the `cmdloop` method to repeatedly issue a prompt.

+I was more interested in creating this to see what artifacts I could find on the victim machine (the one running server.py) to indicate there was an HTTP connection being used to transfer data to a remote attacker (me).

 Example
 -------